mykelalvis/FT/Traveller/WORKING/Mongoose/Rim Expeditions.md

 before the present.
 This was not exploration in the grand sense; it was scouting by a mobile community which then headed for the best prospects in terms of food and shelter.
-This small-scale model of scout- led nomadism characterises some space exploration missions, straddling the divide between border creep, organised exploration and transient occupation of an area to exploit its resources.
+This small-scale model of scout-led nomadism characterises some space exploration missions, straddling the divide between border creep, organised exploration and transient occupation of an area to exploit its resources.
 A tribe of hunter-gatherers